How to Get Into Nursing School - Guide + Stats

 Additionally, some schools may require you to complete certain prerequisite courses, such as biology or chemistry, before applying to their nursing program.
 Ensure you fulfill all the necessary prerequisites and requirements for the nursing schools you're interested in.

-Fill out Necessary Documents and Apply
+4. Fill out the Necessary Documents and Apply

 Once you've selected the nursing schools that suit your aspirations, it's time to start the application process.
 Gather all the required documents, which may include transcripts, letters of recommendation, a personal statement, and an application fee.